 Arguably the most important toughness increase you can provide to the party, Ignore Pain takes on a role of a group-wide buff with the rune Mob Rule.
 With a generous, screen-wide range of 50 yards, this versatile damage reduction tool cuts the incoming hurt in half for you and by a quarter for party members, and provides immunity to control-impairing effects (stuns, freezes, immobilizes, etc.) The potency of Ignore Pain is a major reason for the cooldown reduction focus of the build, as well as the necessity for Pride of Cassius to reach permanence of the buff.

 This concludes the overview of the Active Skills, now let us look through the Passives.

-To strengthen a build that frequently scouts dangerous, unexplored territory and dives headfirst into the fray, you will be taking Sword and Board.
-Synergizing nicely with a worn Stormshield, this passive will cut incoming damage by another 30%, as well as improve Fury management with a 20% reduction.
+To strengthen a build that frequently scouts dangerous, unexplored territory and dives headfirst into the fray, you will be taking both the elemental resistance boost of Superstition and the near-death bulwark of Relentless.
+Note that there is a viable alteration if you opt for the beginner-friendly weapon and shield combo of Pig Sticker and Stormshield — Sword and Board.
+This passive will cut incoming damage by another 30%, as well as improve Fury management with a 20% resource cost reduction.

 Pound of Flesh will provide you with both Life Regeneration and Movement Speed — both quite useful for a Support Barbarian, and quite self-sustainable if you go for the Grim Harvest rune on Threatening Shout (although it is quite worth the slot even in a traditional Falter setup).

 You should also take Nerves of Steel, the Barbarian version of the standard cheat death passive.
 As a facetanking spec that tackles sources of damage spikes (Electrified, Fire Chains) on a regular basis, a fail safe on a 60-second cooldown is never a bad choice.